 CCI does not fund experiences where a family member is serving as your supervisor or mentor.

 No. The set grant amounts give you decision-making power over your own summer experience.
 Your costs may be substantially higher, in which case you will need to assess and explain in your budget how you will cover the additional costs.
 Consider these grants support from CCI to help cover the costs associated with your internship.
 You may need to obtain a part-time job to finance the whole experience.
-On the other hand, if your costs are low (i.e. you decide to live at home) and the set grant amount exceeds your budget, you should explain why you are applying to offset lost summer wages.
+On the other hand, if your costs are low (i.e. you decide to live at home or you are participating in a remote internship) and the set grant amount exceeds your budget, you should explain why you are applying to offset lost summer wages.
 Applications from students not on financial aid who are applying mainly to off-set lost wages are less competitive.

 Q I need help making my budget.
 What are the guidelines?
 And where is the Budget Template I need to use for my funding application?